 d.
 Be prepared to talk about what skills you have to offer and what experience you want to gain from the internship experience.

 e.
-Contact the Career Center to set up an appointment to learn what we have to offer that may assist you during your search such as: upcoming events, resume and cover letter assistance as well as leads to internships.
+Contact Career Services to set up an appointment to learn what we have to offer that may assist you during your search, such as: upcoming events, resume and cover letter assistance and leads to internships.

 Additional strategies that can help you with your search:

 Although not required for most majors, internships are strongly recommended and heavily considered by many employers.
-Internships help solidify your career interests, and provide “hands-on” experience in a professional setting.
-They build your resume, reinforce what you’ve learned in class, and can often lead to full-time employment.
+Internships help solidify your career interests and provide “hands-on” experience in a professional setting.
+They build your resume, reinforce what you have learned in class, and can often lead to full-time employment.